 What is Incremental Cash Flow?

 Incremental cash flow refers to cash flow that is acquired by a company when it takes on a new project.
-To estimate an incremental cash flow, businesses must compare its cash flow if it takes on a new project and if it doesn’t, putting into consideration how accepting such project can affect the cash flow of another part of the business.
+To estimate an incremental cash flow, businesses must compare projected cash flow if it takes on a new project to when it doesn’t, putting into consideration how accepting such project may affect the cash flow of another part of the business.

 Difficulties in Determining Incremental Cash Flow

 Incremental cash flows are helpful, especially in determining if a company should take on a new project or not.
-However, accountants also encounter certain difficulties when computing for incremental cash flow.
-Here are some of the difficulties:
+However, accountants also encounter certain difficulties when estimating incremental cash flow.
+Here are some of the challenges:

 1. Sunk costs

 Sunk costs are also known as past costs that have already been incurred.
-Incremental cash flow looks into future costs; accountants need to make sure that sunk costs are not included in the computation simply because it is regarded that any decision will still result in the same cost.
-It is especially true if the sunk cost happened before any investment decision was made.
+Incremental cash flow looks into future costs; accountants need to make sure that sunk costs are not included in the computation.
+This is especially true if the sunk cost happened before any investment decision was made.

 2. Opportunity costs

-From the term itself, opportunity costs refer to a business’ missed chances for revenues from its assets.
-They are often forgotten by accountants, and they do not include opportunity costs in the computation of incremental cash flow.
+From the term itself, opportunity costs refer to a business’ missed chance for revenues from its assets.
+They are often forgotten by accountants, as they do not include opportunity costs in the computation of incremental cash flow.

-As mentioned above, cannibalization is the result of taking on a new project that will make the cash flow of another product or aspect lower.
-For example, an owner with an existing mall that caters to classes A and B, and everything it sells is sold at a higher price to live up to its reputation.
+As mentioned above, cannibalization is the result of taking on a new project that reduces the cash flow of another product or line of business.
+For example, an owner with an existing mall that caters to classes A and B, and everything it sells is sold at a premium because it caters to luxury shoppers.